MariloyH/Stock_Analysis/README.md

 # stock-analysis VBA_Challenge
 ##  Overview
-  Steve is advicing his parents in stocks investsments. we built for him a MACRO in VBA and excel which analizes all stocks from a explicit year, but he is worried about   the perfomance of that procedure if we analize thousand of stocks.
+ Our Client, Steve,  is advicing his parents in stocks investsments.
+We built for him a some MACROs in VBA and excel which analize all stocks from a explicit year, and displays is relevant data.
+From this, our Client is worried about   the perfomance of that procedure if we analize thousand of stocks.
 We will refactor previous code to improve its performance.
-  For this, we are going tu use arrays to storage values instead only variables.

 ## Results
-   I inserted a third button too, to facilitate runnig botn analysis, the original and the recfatored.
+  We begin from our previous procedure, *Sub AllStockAnalysis()* and we choose to improve the time through using arrays for store data instead only variables.
+We could use this arrays to displat final informations more quickly.
+The original code has 2 buttons to call this procedure and another for clear the worsheet *Sub ClearWorksheets*.
+I inserted a third button, to facilitate runnig bothan alysis, the original and the recfatored.
+The el

 ## Summary